robotomize/robotomize.me/robotomize.me/content/about.md

 I'm inspired by blockchain, machine learning, statistics, gamedev, but I don't have strong skills in those areas.

+## Experience
+* Degree in mathematics/computer science from Sakhalin State University.
+* 5+ years combined experience in software development
+* 3+ years of experience in PHP/JavaScript
+* 2-3 years of experience in Go
+* Tiny in TypeScript, Python

 ## Indie projects

 [Fliger.io](https://fliger.io) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
 The project uses neural networks to study emotional tone, entity extraction, and semantic analysis.